Note: Washing DC’s general sales tax rate will increase to 6.5% on Oct. 1, 2025, and to 7.0% on Oct. 1, 2026.

 Does DC Have a Sales Tax Holiday?

-No, Washington DC does not currently offer a sales tax holiday after the district decided to repeal it.
-All taxable goods and services are subject to sales tax year-round unless otherwise exempt.
+No, after the district decided to repeal it in 2009.
+So, all taxable goods and services are subject to sales tax year-round.

 How Is Use Tax Reported in DC?